mategyf/sel-db/README.md

 |SENT_ATTENTION|SentAttention|
 |**FINAL**|Final|

 Important ones are bolded.
 You need to be in the 'connected' state in order to send a request, you cannot do it while in the initialized or connecting state.
-Sel-db waits till the connection is established, so use [initiateConnection](#-initiateConnection(sqlConfig)).
+Sel-db waits till the connection is established, so use [initiateConnection](#initiateConnectionsqlConfig).

 ### Stored procedures

+#### **const sp = new StoredProcedure(procedureName)**

+Creates a new stored procedure with the name `procedureName`, which should be equivalent to the name in your sql server.

+#### **addParam(name, type, value, options)**

+Adds an input parameter to the procedure, to be called on the instantiated stored procedure object.

+- `name`: string, the name of the parameter
+- `type`: string the type of the parameter.
+It is case-insesitive, will be matched to a [datatype from _tedious_](http://tediousjs.github.io/tedious/api-datatypes.html).
+- `value`: the value the parameter will take.
+Check the above link to datatypes to know which JavaScript variable type to use.
+Optional.
+- `options`: an optional object to specify additional type-related options.
+Basically `length`, `precision` or `scale`.
+From _tedious_ docs:
+  > `length` for VarChar, NVarChar, VarBinary.
+Use length as Infinity for VarChar(max), NVarChar(max) and VarBinary(max).
+  >
+  > `precision` for Numeric, Decimal
+  >
+  > `scale` for Numeric, Decimal, Time, DateTime2, DateTimeOffset

-addParam(name, type, value, options) addOutputParam(name, type, value, options)
+#### **addOutputParam(name, type, value, options)**

-Todo.
+Adds an output parameter, uses the same syntax as above.

 ## Known issues